msqd/harp/docs/contribute/changelogs/unreleased.rst

 Added
 :::::

 * Core/Http: Stream attribute in both HttpRequest and HttpResponse to allow handling streaming objects and to get closer to httpx interfaces.
+* Proxy: Added support for multiple remote urls for a given endpoint.
+* Proxy: Added support for default/fallback pools in remote configuration for resilience.
+* Proxy: Added a simple but functional circuit breaker implementation.
+* Proxy: Add probe implementation in background.

 Changed
 :::::::